-You can start a SIP with either of an equity fund, debt fund or balanced fund.
-The gains made from SIPs are taxed as per the type of the mutual fund and holding period.
+You can start a SIP with either an equity fund, debt fund, or balanced fund.
+The gains made from SIPs are taxed as per the type of mutual fund and holding period.

 Here, each SIP is treated as a fresh investment and they are taxed separately.
 For example, if you are investing monthly Rs 5,000 in equity funds, then all the monthly investments will be considered as a separate investment.
 This simplifies the holding period.